FAQs

 How long will it take me to become a pilot?

-Within 5-6 months, you will have your Private Pilot’s License and will be flying the plane by yourself during your solo training.
-At that time, you are officially a pilot!
-However, completing all of your training and gaining the 1500 hours required to become an airline pilot through our program can take about 2 years assuming you have no prior experience.
+Once you receive your Private Pilot’s License and start flying the plane by yourself during your solo training, you are officially a pilot!
+However, completing all of your training and gaining the 1,500 hours required to become an airline pilot through our Pilot Pathway Program can take around 2.5 years assuming you have no prior experience.

 What is uniform policy and dress code?

-Our uniform policy is aligned with those of commercial airlines.
-We require students to wear black slacks with aviation shirts and a black tie which will be provided for you.
-Students must provide their own black belts, dress shoes, and socks which are also required.
-ID badges must be visible at all times on campus.
+Since AeroGuard’s focus is preparing students for professional pilot careers, our uniform policy is aligned with those of commercial airlines.
+We require students to wear black slacks with aviation shirts, black ties, black belts, dress shoes, and socks with your ID badges visible at all times while on campus.

 How do I become eligible for an airline pilot?

-In order to become an airline pilot, you must have a first-class medical certificate, your commercial pilot’s license, and 1500 hours of flight time.
-Given no prior experience, our pilot pathway program is designed to get you there in roughly two years.
+In order to become an airline pilot, you must have a first-class medical certificate, your commercial pilot’s license, and 1,500 hours of flight time.
+Given no prior experience, our Pilot Pathway Program is designed to get you there in about 2.5 years.

 What should I bring to training?

-Students joining the program must arrive with an aviation headset, iPad, motivation and self-discipline. iPad size is up to the student, but it must have at least 128GB of memory and have iOS 13 or higher in order to run Foreflight.
-Cellular is preferred however Wi-Fi only capabilities are acceptable.
+Students joining the program must arrive with an aviation headset, iPad, motivation and self-discipline. iPad size is up to the student, but it must have at least 128GB of memory and have the latest version of iOS in order to run Foreflight.
+Cellular is preferred, however Wi-Fi only capabilities are acceptable.
 All other training materials and equipment will be provided for you.
 Smiles and crisp high fives are also welcome!

 How will AeroGuard help me in my future of becoming a pilot?